AlvaroDavi5/React_FrontEnd_Boilerplate-TypeScript/.github/pull_request_template.md

 - [ ] Typecheck and build passed
 - [ ] Security check passed
 - [ ] Already in development and test branches
-- [ ] Tested affected requests or connections
+- [ ] Tested affected pages, components, requests or connections
 - [ ] Implemented and approved tests
 - [ ] Added GitHub labels for PR/Issues
 - [ ] Code owners marked for review